Garvit-Adlakha/WhisperWire-frontend/README.md

 A modern chat application frontend built with **React 19**, **Vite**, **Tailwind CSS**, and **Socket.IO**.

+> **Note**: The frontend code for this application can be found in the [WhisperWire Backend Repository](https://github.com/Garvit-Adlakha/WhisperWire-backend).

 ## Features

 - ⚡ Fast development with Vite